Licensed Master Plumbers | Navien Specialist

 • Disconnect and drain every garden hose.
 A hose left attached pulls cold right back into the spigot and through the wall.

 • Seal air leaks around rim joists, sill plates, and foundation vents.
-Cold air infiltration is what freezes pipes in otherwise "heated" basements.
+Cold-air infiltration is what freezes pipes in otherwise "heated" basements.

 During a cold snap